-- Hire a Midland semi truck accident lawyer as soon as possible.
+- Hire an Odessa semi truck accident lawyer as soon as possible.

-If you have more questions about how to protect your rights after a Midland truck crash, just call our lawyer today.
+If you have more questions about how to protect your rights after a crash, just call our lawyer today.

-Schedule a Free Consultation with a Midland Truck Accident Lawyer Today
+Schedule a Free Consultation with an Odessa Truck Accident Lawyer Today

 A consultation about your truck accident with Attorney Andrew Seerden of The Seerden Law Firm, PLLC is offered completely free of charge.
 You can schedule your consultation now by sending our law firm an online message or calling directly now.